tinuzz/wp-plugin-trackserver/README.md

   start markers are yellow instead of green.
 * **gpx**: one or more URLs to GPX files to be plotted on the map.
-Multiple URLs should be separated by spaces, and the value as a whole enclosed by double quotes (gpx="http://....gpx http://....gpx").
+Multiple URLs should be separated by spaces, and the value as a whole enclosed by double quotes (`gpx="http://....gpx http://....gpx"`).
 If enabled in the settings, when a url is prefixed with the string 'proxy:', the request is proxied through Trackserver.
 * **kml**: one or more URLs to KML files to be plotted on the map.
+Multiple URLs should be separated by spaces, and the value as a whole enclosed by double quotes (`kml="http://....kml http://....kml"`).
+If enabled in the settings, when a url is prefixed with the string 'proxy:', the request is proxied through Trackserver.
+* **json**: one or more URLs to GeoJSON files to be plotted on the map.
-Multiple URLs should be separated by spaces, and the value as a whole enclosed by double quotes (kml="http://....kml http://....kml").
+  Multiple URLs should be separated by spaces, and the value as a whole enclosed by double quotes (`json="http://....geojson http://....geojson"`).
 If enabled in the settings, when a url is prefixed with the string 'proxy:', the request is proxied through Trackserver.
 * **infobar**: true (or 't', 'yes' or 'y'), false (default), or a template string, to specify whether an information bar should be shown on the map, when live tracking is active.
 This only works with 'track=live' or the 'user' parameter,